ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-adding-zoom.md

 Note that once a guest has been assigned to a placeholder, if the guest disconnects and then calls back later, they will automatically be assigned to the same placeholder.

-### Adding Zoom Chat Messages To Your Scene
+### Adding Zoom Chat Messages and Q&A Questions To Your Scene

-Zoom chat messages are automatically added to Ecamm Live's [Comments & Reactions window](../012-streaming/#comments-and-reactions).
+Zoom chat messages and [Q&A questions](https://support.zoom.com/hc/en/article?id=zm_kb&sysparm_article=KB0065237) are automatically added to Ecamm Live's [Comments & Reactions window](../012-streaming/#comments-and-reactions).
 Click the chat message's avatar icon or drag the message to the [Main window](../002-the-main-window) to add the message as an [overlay](../006-using-overlays/#comment-overlays) in your broadcast or recording.

 ![Figure\: The Comments & Reactions Window](/assets/img/zoomcomments.png "The Comments & Reactions Window"){:width="375"}